Expectations¶

 - At a university, most things are bought with taxpayer money.
 Treat shared resources with care — this includes infrastructure such as toilets.

-Scientific Outputs¶
+Scientific outputs¶

 - Run any scientific output (paper, abstract, poster, collaboration request, ...) by Kevin before it leaves the group.